NewGenApps

 Deploy-and-Verify for AI: Why "It Merged" Isn't "It Shipped"

+A merge updates the description of the code; it does not update the running process.
 A Git repository is a description of intent.
 It says what the code should be.
 Production is something else entirely: a set of long-lived processes, holding state in memory, reading configuration that was loaded at some point in the past, authenticated with credentials that were valid at some point in the past, against data that is fresh or stale depending on a hundred things the repository cannot see.

 The two drift apart constantly, and the drift is structural, not accidental.
-A merge updates the description.
-It does not, by itself, update the running process.
 Between "merged to main" and "the new behaviour is what users experience" sits a chain of steps — build, artefact, deploy, restart, config reload, cache invalidation, credential refresh — and every link in that chain can silently fail while reporting success upstream.
+This is not a fringe risk: in general-software delivery, Google Cloud's DORA Accelerate State of DevOps Report 2023 found only about a third of teams kept their change-failure rate at or below roughly five per cent, and only 17% recovered from a failed deployment in under an hour (DORA / Google Cloud, 2023 Accelerate State of DevOps Report, 2023).
+A deploy completing tells you little about whether the change is correct — and that figure understates the AI case, because AI failures are additionally silent.

 The failure mode, concretely